 Damar enables people challenged by autism, intellectual and developmental disabilities, and related behavioral challenges to live more successful lives.
 School aged children (ages 6 – 18, and mostly boys) reside at the Damar Academy.
 Pillowcases made by guild members are given to the children to help them personalize their space in the dorms.
+Click for pattern instructions.
 [CONTACT: Laura Anderson]

 Little Dresses for Africa (dresses + sanitary pads)

 Make simple dresses for young girls in Africa or other mission sites all over the world.
 Bring sewing machine, cotton fabric appropriate for a young girls (not too sheer for their modesty), 1/4″ or 3/8″ elastic, double fold bias tape, and colors.
 Meeting at Always in Stitches dates fluctuate, so check the website calendar for details.
 [CONTACT: Alice Whitaker]

 Riverview Hospital “Touch of Love” (blankets + quilts)